 Mascara Tips & Hacks That Will Give You The Most Legit Lashes!

 Finding the perfect mascara is hard, but your technique is just as important and can improve even the most basic mascara formula.
 Over the years, we’re tried and tested tons of hacks; some of them were amazing, and some were slightly disappointing.
-Today, we’re sharing the 10 best tips and hacks we’ve ever tried, from how to avoid clumps, how to make your mascara last longer, and how to prevent smudging.
+Today, we’re sharing the best tips and hacks we’ve tried to date, from how to avoid clumps, how to make your mascara last longer, and how to prevent smudging.
 Check out our go-to mascara hacks for long, legit lashes!

 1. For Easy Clean-Up: Apply Mascara First